-7 things to watch for on Election Night
+7 things to watch for on election night

 Obama is helping carry Clinton's load with black voters.
 In a call to Tom Joyner's radio show, he argued that participating in this election is just as much about him as it is about Clinton.

 "And I know that there are a lot of people in barbershops and beauty salons, you know, in the neighborhoods who are saying to themselves 'We love Barack, we love -- we especially love Michelle -- and so, you know, it was exciting and now we're not excited as much,'" he said.
 "You know what?
-I need everybody to understand that everything we've done is dependent on me being able to pass the baton to somebody who believes in same things I believe in."
+I need everybody to understand that everything we've done is dependent on me being able to pass the baton to somebody who believes in the same things I believe in."

 The post-Trump GOP starts now